Akkatecture/Documentation/content/docs/walkthrough/your_first_subscribers.md

 If we look back at our task requirements, the last one states that;
 *The bank would like to keep track of how much money it has gained as revenue as a result of the transaction fees.*

-One way to satisfy this requirement is to use a `DomainEventSubscriber` that Subscribes to the `FeesDeductedEvent` domain event, which then tells the persistence mechanism to store the result so that it can later be read by a `Projection`.
+One way to satisfy this requirement is to use a `DomainEventSubscriber` that Subscribes to the `FeesDeductedEvent` domain event, which then tells the persistence mechanism to store the result so that it can later be read by a `Query`.

 ```csharp
 //Walkthrough.Domain/Subscribers/Revenue/RevenueSubscriber.cs